pingbird/notes/notes/opinions/flutter.md

 Because rendering in browsers is done by an black-box web engine, CSS *has* to be bloated, otherwise lots of things would simply be impossible to build.
 What Flutter did to solve this problem was move rendering to userspace.
 The API is designed so well that you can change any aspect of rendering (other than compositing) from plain Dart.

-Laying stuff out in Flutter is soooo simple when you get the hang of it, instead of having to memorize a dictionary's worth of css properties you can compose simple layout widgets to create complex layouts
+Laying stuff out in Flutter is soooo simple when you get the hang of it, instead of having to memorize a dictionary's worth of css properties you can compose multiple simple layout widgets to create complex layouts, and encapsulate it in a custom widget.

 Oh and LayoutBuilder is amazing, no other UI framework can replicate it AFAIK.

-It is admittedly a pain in the butt to implement some layouts from scratch, I created the [Boxy](https://boxy.wiki/) package to overcome that.
+It is admittedly a pain in the butt to implement some layouts from scratch, I created the popular [Boxy](https://boxy.wiki/) package to overcome that.

 ## API Design

 The APIs that are exposed by Dart and Flutter are excellent, I am rarely disappointed in the way things are named and organized, it's all very natural.

-One thing you'll probably relate to is how most I/O APIs built into programming languages are basically 1:1 copies of the Linux API with cheap tricks to emulate Linux behavior on Windows / OSX.
+One thing you'll probably relate to is how most I/O APIs built into programming languages are basically 1:1 copies of the Linux API with cheap tricks to emulate behavior on Windows / OSX.
 What Dart did instead was essentially create 3 different APIs with a different balance of functionality and ease of use:

 1. One liners: [File.readAsBytes](https://api.dart.dev/stable/2.19.6/dart-io/File/readAsBytes.html), [File.writeAsBytes](https://api.dart.dev/stable/2.19.6/dart-io/File/writeAsBytes.html), [File.readAsString](https://api.dart.dev/stable/2.19.6/dart-io/File/readAsString.html), [File.writeAsString](https://api.dart.dev/stable/2.19.6/dart-io/File/writeAsString.html), [File.readAsLines](https://api.dart.dev/stable/2.19.6/dart-io/File/readAsLines.html)
 2. Streamed: [File.openRead](https://api.dart.dev/stable/2.19.6/dart-io/File/openRead.html) which returns a `Stream<List<int>>` and [File.openWrite](https://api.dart.dev/stable/2.19.6/dart-io/File/openWrite.html) which returns an [IOSink](https://api.dart.dev/stable/2.19.6/dart-io/IOSink-class.html) (same as [stderr](https://api.dart.dev/stable/2.19.6/dart-io/stderr.html) / [stdout](https://api.dart.dev/stable/2.19.6/dart-io/stdout.html), extends `StreamSink<List<int>>`)